ahoys/logscribe/readme.md

 ## Advanced Usage

 ### Logging, printing and logprinting with tags
 To execute basic functionality with a tag or a custom color you need to initialize the log(), print() or logprint() functions with a `logscribe(tag: string, color?: string)` wrapper.

-With this wrapper you can define what tags or colors are being used.
-You can also create multiple wrappers for different needs!
+With this wrapper you can define what tag or color is being used.
+You can also create multiple wrappers for different needs.
 ```
 import logscribe from 'logscribe';
 const { log, print, logprint } = logscribe('myTag');